crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Felids start with an extra life, and gain more as they increase in levels.
   Upon death, they will be resurrected in a safe place.

-Barachim (Ba)
-  Barachim are an amphibious humanoid species, spawned at the dawn of time as servants for the gods.
-Inevitably, they rebelled and fled into the mortal world; but even uncounted years later, the darkness still flees at their approach, remembering those who they once served.

-  Barachim's most remarkable trait is their grossly overmuscled legs, which allow them to leap great distances.
-When not leaping, they are somewhat slow-moving, and the long sight-lines that their heritage creates can be a major disadvantage, but they can master almost any skill.

 Mummies (Mu)
   These are undead creatures who travel into the depths in search of revenge,